 R. Eric Stone

-Eric is an associate professor, Director of Graduate Studies, Head of the Design Program, and is the Vice-Chair of Faculty Assembly.
-He has designed 19 productions for Theatre Arts, including Orlando, The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
-Eric has designed productions in California, Colorado, Illinois, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.
+Eric is Professor, Director of Graduate Studies, Head of the Design Program, and is the Chair of Faculty Assembly.
+He has designed 27 productions for Theatre Arts, including Something Rotten!, Our Lady of 121st Street, Orlando, The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
+Eric has designed over 140 productions in California, Colorado, Illinois, Iowa, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.

 Eric was the Chair of the Scenic Design Program for the University of Illinois at the Krannert Center for the Performing Arts (2001-2008; 10 designs, including Leonard Bernstein’s Mass, Metamorphoses, Nine, Twelfth Night); He was the Resident Scenic Designer at PCPA Theaterfest (1995-2001; 36 designs, including The Servant of Two Masters, The Grapes of Wrath, Macbeth, Romeo and Juliet, Julius Caesar, The King & I, Cinderella, 42nd Street, On Golden Pond, The Lion in Winter, The Hunchback of Notre Dame, The 1940’s Radio Hour).